Swedish Army

 The Strv 103 was an extreme departure from conventional main battle tank design with no turret and the first to use a turbine engine.
 It was designed with a priority of defensive positioning, thus the main gun was placed directly into the hull to allow for an extremely low profile.
 The S tank is meant to 'dig in' to a fortified position and await advancing enemy armored columns while providing excellent crew protection.

 The crew consists of only three - the driver/gunner, the commander and a radio-operator who faces aft and doubles as a rearward driver.
-The commander and gunner/driver also have the same set of sights and controls to fire the gun and drive the tank.

 Two 7.62 mm Ksp 58 machine guns are mounted in a box fairing on the left side of the hull and are aimed inline with the main gun.
 A 7.62 mm Ksp 58 machine gun mounted on the left of the commander's cupola can be aimed and fired from within the vehicle and can also be used for anti-aircraft defense.